sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

   - the next "Meet the Founders" event - in the Events calendar (just once)
   - the next "Meet the People Team" event - in the Events calendar (just once)
   - the next "Meet & Greet" event - in the Events calendar (just once).
 This event should happen the day after start date (Tuesday)
-- Schedule a 15min i-9 meeting for US teammates on their first or second day.

 **Welcome email**

-The Friday before someone starts, we send the Friday email in the Welcome email thread started by the recruiter when they were hired.
+The Friday before someone starts, we send the Friday email in the Welcome email thread started by the recruiter when the new teammate was hired.
 You can see the email in the [onboarding email templates doc](https://docs.google.com/document/d/1kX_6c4WPs530pWjAx7R5MGPFGiYCgmVbh78S-K3kHfc/edit#).
-A good practise is to schedule send this email for Friday 6am UTC.
+A good practise is to schedule send this email for the Friday before their start date at 6am UTC.

 **Slack channel**

-We create a channel for the cohort.
+We create a channel for each new hire cohort.
 We add all new teammates, the onboarding team and payroll.

 - Channel name: new-teammate-cohort-monthday (example: new-teammate-cohort-may12)
 - Channel description: A channel for teammates joining MONTH DAY to get to know each other, ask questions and share experiences :tada: